 Hypothermia or subnormal body temperature is a serious medical condition caused by the cat’s body temperature becoming too low.
 The normal internal temperature in cats is 100 – 102.5F.

 In response to cold, the cat will shiver, this increases the body’s metabolism and generates heat.
 Fur acts as a great insulator against cold too, as a result, cats are less likely to suffer from hypothermia than humans are.

 Hypothermia may be primary or secondary.

-- Primary hypothermia occurs when the cat’s heat mechanisms are working but the body is unable to maintain heat due to exposure to cold temperatures, this is compounded if the cat is wet.
+- Primary hypothermia: The cat’s heat mechanisms are working but the body is unable to maintain heat due to exposure to cold temperatures, this is compounded if the cat is wet.

-- Secondary hypothermia occurs when the cat’s heat mechanisms are not working properly due to illness, injury or certain drugs or toxins, such as anesthesia, tea tree oil toxicosis (severe alcohol intoxication is a known cause of hypothermia in people).
+- Secondary hypothermia: The cat’s heat mechanisms are not working properly due to illness, injury or certain drugs (anesthesia) or toxins, tea tree oil toxicosis (severe alcohol intoxication is a known cause of hypothermia in people).
 Sepsis (blood infection), kidney disease, liver disease and inability to regulate body temperature in young kittens and elderly cats can all cause secondary hypothermia.